 Finding a suitable car park in Brno is not so easy.
 As of September 2018, there is a new parking system in Brno, which distinguishes between residents and visitors.
 Here you can find an English description of the new system: Parking in Brno.

+Our Tip: Contact your hotel and ask where to park your cark.
 Alternatively, there are several parking garages near the city centre, some of which charge horrendous prices.
 Be sure to read the conditions at the entrance very carefully!
 From our experience, just because you are in Brno does not mean that everything is cheap.
 For example: As a non-hotel guest in the underground car park of the Best Western Hotel, you would pay over 50 euros per roughly 24hrs!

 Currency in Brno